tinyplex/tinybase/site/guides/14_releases.md

 This is a reverse chronological list of the major TinyBase releases, with highlighted features.

+# v5.4

+This release includes the new synchronizer-ws-server-simple module that contains a simple server implementation called WsServerSimple.
+Without the complications of listeners, persistence, or statistics, this is more suitable to be used as a reference implementation for other server environments.

 # v5.3

 This release is focussed on a few API improvements and quality-of-life changes.